This post from 2014 made my day! I ran into it while looking for something else.

 Thanks very much for your website and newsletters.
 They really make a difference!

 From Leon: Thank you for the feedback and kind words, but the credit for your survival has to go to your husband and his training!
-I believe survival in any situation is a combination of many factors and facets of preparedness.
+I learned this lesson from survival master Peter Kummerfeldt.
+Survival in any situation is a combination of many factors and facets of preparedness.
 I am delighted if I have managed to contribute one of those factors from this website!
 You have made my day!